 Leonardo da Vinci – The Last Supper with Angela Voss – £10

-72 minute downloadable lecture
+72 minute lecture (Voice over PowerPoint)

 In this lecture, I focus on the possibility of a hidden meaning within the fresco The Last Supper by Leonardo da Vinci, painted between 1495 and 1498.